 So I guess the positive spin is that I am making it a place she loves to be?

 She loves her grandparents, cousins, aunts, and uncle so much and talks about them non-stop.

-When am I gonna see mamie and papa?
-When do we go visit them?
+When am I gonna see Mamie and Papa?
+When do we go to visit them?
 Can I talk to Mamie on the phone?

 Which makes me so happy because our blood family lives so far away.